Odeuropa/benchmarks_and_corpora/README.md

 This page contains the annotations related to olfactory information from the benchmark created for the Odeuropa project.
-For 7 languages we selected a pool of documents covering different time periods (from 1620 to 1925) and topics (e.g. medicine, law, literature)
+For 7 languages we selected a pool of documents covering different time periods (from 1620 to 1925) and topics (e.g. medicine, law, literature).

+The annotation was carried out with the INCEpTION annotation platform (Klie et al., 2018) following the guidelines presented in:

+Tonelli, Sara and Menini, Stefano.
+FrameNet-like Annotation of Olfactory Information in Texts.
+In proceedings of LaTeCH-CLfL 2021

+For every language we provide the list of the annotated Frame Elements in 3 formats (WebAnno, XML, Json) and the related .txt file.
+All the metadata information for each language-specific benchmark, including author, year of publication, original source and genre are reported in the

 The distribution of the topics is shown in this graphs:
 <img src="https://github.com/Odeuropa/benchmarks_and_corpora/blob/main/BarsByGenre.png" width="700">